 You are responsible for updating your contact information.
 You only need to do this in one place.
 You can choose to register your mobile phone number or e-mail address, or both.

-What does the Contact and Reservation Register contain?
+What does the common contact register contain?

 - your mobile phone number and e-mail address